skrapeit/skrape.it/README.md

 We are offering snapshot releases via jitpack.
 Thereby you can install every commit and version you want.
 But be careful, these are non official releases and may be unstable as well as breaking changes can occur at any time.

+If you want be a bit more safe you can use a certain commit instead of referencing skrape{it}'s master branch as a dependency to avoid sudden breaking changes.
+!
+Please make sure to go to https://jitpack.io/#skrapeit/skrape.it/ click the commits tab and the "Get it"-button to force a build of a certain commit.

 ##### Add experimental stuff

 <details open><summary>Gradle</summary>